skellertor/react-beast-modal/README.md

 ```

-2. In any component you want to use the modal
+2. In any component you want to use the modal, import the `withBeastModal` HOC (Higher Order Component)

 ```javascript
 // home.js